 The qualiﬁcations that will be considered in the application process include, but are not limited to, the following.
 The ideal candidate:

-- Has just completed an undergraduate degree at Rhodes College, preferably in the area of environmental studies or environmental sciences.
-Additional coursework in business administration, finance and economics is desirable.
+- has just completed an undergraduate degree at Rhodes College, Coursework in business administration, international relations, environmental sciences or studies, ﬁnance and economics is desirable;

-- Has a demonstrated interest in the work of the Global Crop Diversity Trust and an interest in issues relating to biodiversity conservation and food security.
+- has a demonstrated interest in issues relating to biodiversity conservation and food security.